HSLdevcom/hsl-map-publisher/README.md

 ```
 Remember to check the naming of the containers!
 If they are different, use your naming in `.env.local` and in next commands.
 Add also possible credentials to connection strings, if you have set up them.

+For fonts you have three options:
-Create `fonts/` -directory inside project folder.
+- Create `fonts/` -directory inside project folder.
 Place `Gotham Rounded` and `Gotham XNarrow` OpenType fonts there from Azure.
+- Place `AZURE_STORAGE_ACCOUNT` and `AZURE_STORAGE_KEY` either via `.env.local` or Docker secrets.
+Fonts will be downloaded from Azure on startup.
+- If no fonts or credentials are provided, the app use just the default fonts found inside Debian image.

-Due to licensing, we cannot include the fonts in the repository.
+Due to licensing, we cannot include the fonts in the public repository.
-If you cannot access fonts, remember to use `NO_FONTS=true` variable later on.

 Build the Docker image with the following command: